mysteryengineer/coomer-downloader/README.md

 There are 2 ways to use this app: through the CLI tool or using Docker.
 Here are some points to consider to help you choose which solution is best for you:

-1. **CLI tool**: if you just intent to use __coomer-dl__ to download the files, but have no intention to automatically convert them to better/smaller formats (WebP/WebM), then stick with the CLI tool.
+1. **CLI tool**: if you just intend to use __coomer-dl__ to download the files, but have no intention to automatically convert them to better/smaller formats (AVIF/AV1), then stick with the CLI tool.

     - You can also use the CLI tool to convert files, however you must make sure that you have all the dependencies properly installed in your computer.